Here's another one of my politically incorrect, too little too late, pain

 they use brainwashing techniques to sell their products.

-Mitsubishi (Bombers from Pearl Harbor)
+"Mitsubishi" (Bombers from Pearl Harbor)

 For example I hate the fact that Pepsi uses mind association psychological